HugoDerave/ApexLegendsAPI/README.md

+**Update on 23rd March**
+We've released the V2 of our API which is aimed at people using data for their website/discord bot.
+There are only "structural" changes.
+V1 is still being maintened.
+See v2.json for the new structure.
-**Update on 20th March** All Octane trackers have been added to the API.
+All Octane trackers have been added to the API.
 We're only missing the "kills_season_1" ones on Lifeline and Bangalore, all others Season 1 trackers are also added.

 # Unofficial Apex Legends API